 DIY- A cool girls’ bedroom design idea with before and after pictures.
-Sandra Wilkinson redesigned her daughter’s pink bedroom into a cool-looking turquoise dream come true bedroom for her 11-year-old daughter.
+Hi, I’m Sandra Wilkinson and I just redesigned my 11-year-old daughter’s pink bedroom into a cool-looking turquoise dream come true bedroom.

 The bedroom’s redesign could not come fast enough for Savanna whose bedroom now has a fluffy throw pillow, fluffy lamp and a fringed lamp, sequined stool, and a new seat cushion.
 Repainted shelf, lamp, name letters, and bulletin board.
 Black tulle curtains, repainted desk, dresser, and bedside table with new knobs.
 Chalkboard wall, chalkboard dots, and dry erase-board dots.